zabuza225/dumper/README.md

 ## Styles
 To change the looks of the dump just go ahead and edit the `dump.css` file.
 (Be aware though that this might get overwritten by a `composer update`.)

-le grand honneur reveint a "BAJANKRISTOF/dumper" qui ecrit ce  code que j'ai à peine retouché
+Le grand honneur reveint a "BAJANKRISTOF/dumper" qui à ecri ce code que j'ai à peine retouché